 A few weeks ago we took a short ride and since it was such a nice day Loco Coyote seemed to be a perfect destination.
 We didn't want to go too far since meteorologists were forecasting thunderstorms moving in during the evening.
-With it’s mainly outdoor seating and laid back atmosphere you can't go wrong.
+With its mainly outdoor seating and laid-back atmosphere, you can't go wrong.
 Before heading out we stopped by the dealership to see their Spring Event.
 We were a bit early but the parking lot was filling fast.
-They had a dyno drag racing platform that you could race your bike against someone else, a beer garden, food, and a band as well.
-It looked to be a good event but we wanted to ride and see stuff instead of sitting there all day.
+They had a dyno drag racing platform where you could race your bike against someone else.
+There was a beer garden, food, and a band as well.